Aditya10403/Java/README.md

 ### Constructors and keywords

-`this` - is always a `reference` to the object on which the method was `invoked`.
+**`this`** - is always a `reference` to the object on which the method was `invoked`.

-`final` - A field can be declared as final.
+**`final`** - A field can be declared as final.
 Doing so `prevents` its contents from being` modified`, making it, essentially, a `constant`.

 ```java
 final int FILE_OPEN = 2;
 ```

-`Constructor` is a `special function` that runs when we create an object and allocate some variables.
+**`Constructor`** is a `special function` that runs when we create an object and allocate some variables.

 ### Constructor Overloading
+Different constructors can be created for a single class.
+Each constructor must have its own unique parameter list. \
 - `Student ( )` -> defines what happens when object is created.
 Default data will come.
 - `Student ( args )` -> here the data sent will come.

+### Copy-Constructor
+Java does support copy constructors like C++, but the difference lies in the fact that Java does not create a default copy constructor if you do not write your own.

+### pass by reference and pass by value
+When an object is `passed by value`, this means that a copy of the object is passed.
+Thus, even if changes are made to that object, it does not affect the original value. \
+When an object is `passed by reference`, this means that the actual object is not passed, rather a reference of the object is passed.
+Thus, any changes made by the external method, are also reflected in all places

 **`Default` Constructor**
 ```java